bago2k4/accountant/README.md

 # Accountant

 Accountant is a ClojureScript library to make navigation in single-page applications simple.
-It expects you to use [Secretary](https://github.com/gf3/secretary) to define your routes.
+It expects you to use [Secretary 2](https://github.com/gf3/secretary/tree/v2.0.0) to define your routes.

 By default, clicking a link in a ClojureScript application that isn't a simple URL fragment will trigger a full page reload.
 This defeats the purpose of using